poojathakor/disableBackButton/README.md

 # disableBackButton
-hello guys , code for disabling back button is attached, Go through is guys
+hello guys , code for disabling back button is attached, Go through it

 I have used simple javascript, which basically null the history for that particular file